 1. Chichen Itza

 What better place to spend your Dia de los Muertos holiday than the Avenue of the Dead?
 The geometric pyramids in this holy city predate the Aztecs.
-This is the best place to go to get those panoramic shots of the Mexican countryside if you don’t mind a bit of a climb.
+This is one of the best landmarks in Mexico to go to get those panoramic shots of the Mexican countryside if you don’t mind a bit of a climb.

 This Mayan site could be called Chichen Itza’s little brother.
 This beachside walled city contains some remarkably well-preserved ruins.
 If you’re a fan of ancient art, the Temple of the Frescoes is where you want to go.
 At the Temple of the Descending God, you will find a statue believed to be of a winged god.

 4. The Metropolitan Cathedral

 If your exploration tastes are more urban and you happen to be in Mexico City, you might want to check out the Metropolitan Cathedral.
 It is the oldest and largest cathedral in Mexico.
 It was built in 1544 using the architectural styling of Neo-Classic, Baroque, and Neo-Renaissance.
 Hernán Cortés is believed to have laid the cornerstone.

 If you are in Mexico City for Dia de los Muertos and need something to really scare youourself, pay a visit to the Island of Dolls along the shore of Xochimilco.
 As the legend goes, one Don Julian Santana brought dolls to the lake to appease the spirit of a young girl who drowned in the lake.
 Some people claim the dolls left tied to the trees can move and talk on their own.
 Pediophobics may want to avoid it!